 General Program Overview

 The expansion and use of electronic health records (EHRs) is a national goal established under the Health Information Technology for Economic and Clinical Health Act (HITECH Act).
-The Centers for Medicare and Medicaid Services (CMS) EHR Incentive Programs, known now as Promoting Interoperability (PI) and commonly referred to as Meaningful Use (MU), and the Medicare Access and CHIP Reauthorization Act (MACRA) Quality Payment Program promote the adoption and use of interoperable health information technology (HIT) by eligible hospitals (EHs), critical access hospitals (CAHs), eligible professionals (EPs), and eligible clinicians (ECs).
+The Centers for Medicare and Medicaid Services (CMS) EHR Incentive Programs, commonly known now as Promoting Interoperability (PI), and the Medicare Access and CHIP Reauthorization Act (MACRA) Quality Payment Program promote the adoption and use of interoperable health information technology (HIT) by eligible hospitals (EHs), critical access hospitals (CAHs), eligible professionals (EPs), and eligible clinicians (ECs).

-Quality Payment Program and MU measures for exchanging data with public health agencies have been established at the national level.
-Measures relevant for the submission of data to the Ohio Department of Health (ODH) include Immunization Registry Reporting, Syndromic Surveillance Reporting, Specialized Registry Reporting—Cancer Case Reporting, and Electronic Reportable Laboratory Results Reporting.
+Quality Payment Program and PI measures for exchanging data with public health agencies have been established at the national level.
+Measures relevant for the submission of data to the Ohio Department of Health (ODH) include Immunization Registry Reporting, Syndromic Surveillance Reporting, Specialized Registry Reporting—Cancer Case Reporting, Electronic Reportable Laboratory Results Reporting, and Electronic Case Reporting.

 Declaration of Readiness by ODH

 ODH has the capability to accept data for public health reporting from EHs, CAHs EPs, and ECs according to federal guidelines and technical standards.* Data for the following measures may be transmitted directly to ODH or through one of Ohio’s health information exchanges:

 EH/CAH PI Measures: Immunization Registry Reporting, Syndromic Surveillance Reporting, Electronic Reportable Laboratory Results Reporting, and Electronic Case Reporting.
 Please note that ODH is not currently accepting data from EHs or CAHs for Specialized Registry Reporting – Cancer Case Reporting.